-Listening to positive feedback and comments on their personal strengths from supportive friends and family, healthcare providers, Alzheimer Society staff or peers in a support group.
+Listening to positive feedback and comments on their personal strengths from supportive friends and family, health-care providers, Alzheimer Society staff or peers in a support group.

-Hope can be renewed each time a caregiver makes a positive adjustment to the challenges and changes in the person with dementia and their own situation.
-Caregivers may experience tremendous personal growth by taking on new roles and responsibilities, acquiring new skills and knowledge, building new support networks and finding different ways to connect with a person with dementia.
+Hope can be renewed each time a caregiver makes a positive adjustment to the challenges and changes experienced by the person with dementia and themselves.
+Caregivers may experience tremendous personal growth by taking on new roles and responsibilities, acquiring new skills and knowledge, building new support networks and finding different ways to connect with the person with dementia.

-The profound transformations that occur amid the losses and grief can give rise to new hope, purpose and meaning in the lives of caregivers.
+The profound transformations that occur during loss and grief can give new hope, purpose and meaning to the lives of caregivers.